What Happens After You Leave the Hospital?

 This is for patients who require long-term care but don't require the level of care provided by skilled nursing home care.

 Hospice providers offer care to patients who are facing a life-limiting illness and seeking no further curative treatment.
-Deaconess VNA Hospice provides services in the patient's home, in a caregiver's home, in a long-term care facility, or in our inpatient hospice facilities (Linda E. White Hospice House and the John and Betty Charlier Center).
+Deaconess VNA Home Care and Hospice provides services in the patient's home, in a caregiver's home, in a long-term care facility, or in our inpatient hospice facility.
 The goal is to control pain and unpleasant symptoms, while providing families with the educational tools and support necessary for quality end-of-life care.

 Assisted Living Centers

 These facilities typically offer living quarters and meal services for a standard fee.
-Assisted living services may be provided by the facility or an outside home health agency, such as Deaconess VNA Home Health Care, for an additional fee.
-Assisted living services include help with bathing, medication monitoring, and regular safety checks, among other services.
+Assisted living services are provided by the facility.
+Should there be a need for extra services, an outside home health agency, such as Deaconess VNA Home Health Care

 Senior Day Care Centers